hphelion/documentation/commercial/commercial.glossary.md

 commensurate with demand.
 To the consumer, these capabilities available for provisioning often appear to be unlimited and can be appropriated in any quantity at any time.

-###Region###
-:    A set of services, preferably across multiple hosts, to offer private cloud resources of compute and networking to self-service users of your cloud.
-A region provides a defined set of resources, such as topology templates, infrastructure designs, and services governed by a single  HP Helion OpenStack's Keystone identity service.

 ###Resource pooling###
 :     Resource pooling means the provider's computing resources are pooled to server multiple consumers using a